 - Try an over-the-counter painkiller

 Popping a pain killer may be the first thing that comes to mind when asked how to get rid of period pain.
 Over-the-counter pain killers lower the levels of cramp-inducing chemicals in your body known as prostaglandins.
-Take a pain reliever when you start feeling crampy and inflamed, so you can side step feeling miserable altogether.
+You can take a pain reliever when you start feeling crampy and inflamed, to try and side step feeling bad altogether.
 Be sure to talk to your parents before taking any medication and always follow the dosage instructions on the box.

 Play around with the solutions above and see what works for you.
 Learning how to get rid of period pain will go a long way in not letting your period derail your life!